 We heard Blue-Gray Gnatcatchers all over the place.
 They are so cute!
 I’m glad that they are back.
 For the most part they are staying high in the trees now.
 In a few weeks, they will start to come lower into the vegetation on the sides of the trail.
 Then it’s really easy to get eye-to-eye pictures of them.
 This one was singing, then he hopped closer and closer to me.
 Just as I focused, he opened his mouth to sing, then jumped towards me.
 I wasn’t sure if I got the picture, but I did!

 We saw a bunch of different warblers today (although compared to some of the counts on Birdbrains today, our counts are puny.)
-We found a Yellow Warbler, several Common Yellowthroats, a Palm Warbler, a Prairie Warbler, and the redstart.
+We found a Yellow Warbler, a Tennessee Warbler, several Common Yellowthroats, a Palm Warbler, a Prairie Warbler, and the redstart.
 We always seem to see the first of fall Palm Warblers on October 1.

 Out on Wading Bird Way, I couldn’t resist taking more pictures of the baby Limpkins, despite spending all morning with them yesterday.
 They were out on the trail when we got there, but the tram came by and scared them away.
 They came back out pretty quickly when Mom brought an apple snail!

 One of the babies saw Mom hunting for a snail and made his way over to her immediately.
 He wasn’t going to miss his breakfast.
 The other chick stayed on the rocks by the culvert.
 He was very timid and waited until he heard the sounds of feeding before he started swimming.